Contested U.S. election batters America’s global image, but world markets resilient

 Role model no more?

-Citizens and governments abroad have often been more aware about America’s failings than many American people.
+Citizens and governments abroad have often been more aware about America’s failings than many Americans.
 U.S. leaders preaching about global human rights and democracy when the country’s own political system is so affected by money and divisiveness, and its own foreign policy record so marked by support for dictators and its own economic interests, has always carried more than a whiff of hypocrisy for many observers.

 Still, the idea of American democracy, albeit an imperfect one, was for a long time something that could inspire.